 - Because of the firm texture of cooked chicken thighs, just rough chop them rather than try to shred them to make tacos.

-What To Serve With Chicken Tacos?
+What To Serve With Grilled Chicken Thigh Tacos?

 - Grilled Corn is always a good choice.
 Simply coat the ears of corn with an oil such as butter or mayonnaise.
 Grill alongside the chicken, turning often.
 Or check out this recipe for Southwestern fried Coyote Corn.